 Adam Bartlett

-The Sacred Paschal Triduum begins with the Mass of the Lord’s Supper on the evening of Holy Thursday.
+Holy Thursday begins the Sacred Paschal Triduum with the Mass of the Lord’s Supper, one of the most solemn and symbolically rich liturgies of the year.
 The Chrism Mass is also ordinarily celebrated on Holy Thursday earlier in the day by the bishop in his cathedral church, although it is sometimes transferred to another day for logistical reasons.

 The essential significance of Holy Thursday is contained in the words of the Eucharisic Prayer for the Mass of the Lord’s Supper, immediately before the words of consecration: